vidjil/vidjil/doc/vidjil-algo.md

 "junctions", that is a zone in a read that is similar to V genes on its left end and similar to J genes in its right end.
 A detailed explanation can be found in (Giraud, Salson and al., 2014).
-*These options are for advanced usage, the defaults values should work.*
+*These options are for advanced usage, the default values, as set in the `germline/*.g` presets, should work.*
 The `-s` or `-k` option selects the seed used for the k-mer V/J affectation.

 The `-w` option fixes the size of the "window" that is the main